false-schemers/wcpl/README.md

 Any mix of source and object files can be given; one of the input files should contain implementation of the `main()` procedure.
 Library dependences are automatically loaded and used.
-If -o file name argument ends in `.wasm`, linker's output will be a WASM binary; otherwise the output is in a regular WAT format with no extensions.
+If -o file name argument ends in `.wasm`, linker's output will be a WASM binary; otherwise, the output is in a regular WAT format with no extensions.

 ## Running executables